Pierre-Sassoulas/centralized-pre-commit-conf/README.md

 ## Philosophy

-In order to be able to install all the tools and linters in a single command with up to date configuration, we're copying the configurations files of your tools (`.pre-commit-config.yaml`, `isort.cfg`, `.flake8`, `.clang-format`, ...) from an URL to your local git directory and we then install `pre-commit`.
+In order to be able to install all the tools and linters in a single command with up to date centralized configurations, we're copying the configurations files of your tools (`.pre-commit-config.yaml`, `isort.cfg`, `.flake8`, `.clang-format`, ...) from an URL to your local git directory and we then install `pre-commit`.

+Why not use only `pre-commit` by @asotile?
+Well, [in his words](https://github.com/pre-commit/pre-commit/issues/450#issuecomment-405616722):

+    pre-commit will not directly support mutability in configuration (this includes referencing a centralized repository).
+This causes lots of issues with repeatability and maintenance in general.
+This was an early design decision after seeing the pain caused at scale when a linter changes behaviour and suddenly every repository's master branch is broken.

+So if you disagree and want decentralized repository with centralized lint configuration, you need a tool on top of pre-commit to shoot yourself in the foot anyway.

+More seriously, the alternative is to use [all-repos](https://github.com/asottile/all-repos) to mass update a bunch of decentralized repositories with a decentralized configuration.

 ## Installation